UAlaska-IT/http_platform/README.md

 ## Purpose

 Configures an HTTPS server with a certificate and secure cypher and protocol suites.
+This cookbook configures only frontend nodes; load balancers, proxies, backends and everything else is out of scope.
+Custom conf files can be injected to add such things as needed.

-This cookbook is intended as a base for rapidly prototyping websites and as such favors opinion over flexibility.
+This cookbook is intended as a base for rapidly building websites and as such favors convention over configuration.

 * HTTP redirects to HTTPS
 * Multiple host names are supported, but hosts are little more than name aliases